Want to make more money – and have more fun? Read on…

 4. AVOIDING A DIFFICULT QUESTION

-5. WARNING: EVEN A COMEDIAN KNOWS TO TEST HIS AUDIENCE AND DO A FEW WARM UP JOKES
+5. TEST YOUR AUDIENCE WITH A FEW WARM UP JOKES FIRST

 I’d love to hear your insights on the comment section below!
 What’s something which comes to your mind and heart when you read this essay.
 Share your personal story or a personal happiness tool!
 I LOVE it when you share – because I love to find out about my community!
 Plus, many thousands of peeps read these inspirational essays – so, what you share could be a helpful inspiration for someone else! xo Karen